 As the war wound down, Kelley’s group resumed work on automotive torque converter transmissions.
-Although their original thinking had revolved around Chevrolet, in mid-1945, Oliver Kelley demonstrated a prototype to Charlie Chayne, who was so impressed that he talked Harlow Curtice into test-driving it personally.
-Curtice subsequently ordered Buick’s own engineers, led by Rudolf Gorsky, to refine the corporate engineers’ ideas into a production version for Buick.
+Although their original thinking had revolved around Chevrolet, in mid-1945, Oliver Kelley demonstrated a prototype to Charlie Chayne, who convinced Harlow Curtice into test-driving it himself.
+Both were impressed and ordered Buick’s own engineering team, led by Rudolf Gorsky, to refine the corporate engineers’ ideas into a production version for Buick.

 Buick’s new transmission, which went on sale in January 1948 under the name Dynaflow, took the torque converter drive concept a step further than the wartime Hellcat had.
 Although it used two planetary gearsets, providing two forward ratios plus reverse, Dynaflow did not shift at all in normal driving.
 Instead, it relied on the torque multiplication of its complex, five-element torque converter.
 To expand its useful range of operating speeds, the converter used two impellers and two stators, each with a different blade pitch.
 At stall, it provided a maximum torque multiplication of 2.25:1, not far from the 2.39:1 first gear of Buick’s standard manual gearbox.
 As engine speed increased, the converter multiplication gradually faded; at cruising speed, both stators freewheeled and the converter acted like a conventional fluid coupling.
 In effect, Dynaflow was what we would now call a continuously variable transmission, although unlike modern belt/chain/roller-driven CVTs, its operation was purely hydraulic.